Eryhnar/twittagram/README.md

     "Authorization": "Bearer your_token_here"
 }
 ```
 **Request Body:**

-- `oldPassword`: The user's current password.
+- `oldPassword:` The user's current password.
-- `newPassword`: The user's new password.
+- `newPassword:` The user's new password.
-- `newPasswordRepeat`: Confirmation of the user's new password.
+- `newPasswordRepeat:` Confirmation of the user's new password.

 **Responses:**

-- `200 OK`: The password was successfully updated.
+- `200 OK:` The password was successfully updated.
 Returns a success message.
-- `400 Bad Request`: The new passwords do not match or the old password is incorrect.
+- `400 Bad Request:` The new passwords do not match, the old password is incorrect, or the password does not meet the required criteria.
 Returns an error message.
+- `401 Unauthorized:` The user is not authenticated or the old password is incorrect.
+Returns an error message.
-- `500 Internal Server Error`: An error occurred on the server while trying to update the password.
+- `500 Internal Server Error:` An error occurred on the server while trying to update the password.
 Returns an error message.

 **Example Request:**